CalConnect/public/charter/charter-TC-STREAMING.md

 ## STREAMING Mailing List

-Besides participation here, there is a closed STREAMING Mailing list within CalConnect to organise the work.
+Besides participation in the committee, there is a closed STREAMING Mailing list within CalConnect to organise the work.

 You must be an employee of a Consortium member (or Member of M3AAWG) to be subscribed to this mailing list.
 You must be subscribed to the TC STREAMING mailing list to post messages to this mailing list.